What’s the Difference Between Public Relations & Communications?

 When is Communications “Strategic?”

-“Strategic communications” is knowing when to use a specific communications vehicle, method, or discipline – such as advertising or social media – in order to accomplish the goals of an organization, campaign, or movement.
-In other words, strategic communications is considered the intermingling of public relations with marketing, and at times, adding advertising as well.
+“Strategic communications” is knowing when to use a specific communications vehicle, method, or discipline – such as advertising or social media – to accomplish an organization’s goals, campaign, or movement.
+In other words, strategic communications is considered the intermingling of public relations with marketing, and at times, advertising as well.
 Used strategically and holistically, there may be very little difference between public relations and communication.

 For example, if you are running for public office, your goal is to get elected.
 Your strategic communications planning may include a lot of grassroots advocacy work, which puts you into neighborhoods, knocking on doors, speaking at public school events, or holding neighborhood rallies.
 You may also use paid advertising to ensure your specific message gets out to the potential voters at specific times of the day or in specific places, like the billboards of key neighborhoods or on certain social media platforms.
 And you almost certainly have a media relations component.

 A business that is launching new product, may also use advertising to promote the benefits of its product or draw comparisons between its product and the competition.
 Some marketing tactics include holding special events with the public, inviting them to try your product for free, or offering discounts.

 Both examples may want to try to get unpaid or “earned” media attention through a journalist that covers voting activities or your company’s product.
 This is called media relations and goes hand-in-hand with public relations.

 A public relations professional works to develop, foster, and maintain positive relationships with the public or other identified stakeholders which can include the shareholders, policy creators, customers, and even employees.